C&M Subdivision: History

 The line had previously been owned by the Chicago, Milwaukee, St. Paul and Pacific Railroad, commonly known as the Milwaukee Road.
 It once carried the Milwaukee Road's fast Hiawatha passenger trains, including trains that regularly exceeded 100 mph.
 For several years in the 1940s and early 1950s, trains were scheduled to run along this stretch in 75 minutes or less.
-The line between Rondout, Illinois and Chicago Union Station fell under the control of the Northeast Illinois Regional Commuter Rail Corporation in 1982, five years after the Milwaukee filed for its last bankruptcy.
+The line between Rondout, Illinois and Chicago Union Station fell under the control (not the ownership) of the Northeast Illinois Regional Commuter Rail Corporation in 1982, five years after the Milwaukee filed for its last bankruptcy (though the Milwaukee Road retained ownership of the line between Chicago Union Station and Rondout until 1986).
 Metra was formed in 1984 and bought the line from the Soo Line Railroad in 1987, with the latter continuing to operate freight trains thereafter via trackage rights.
 This continued until the Soo was usurped by the Canadian Pacific Railway in 1990.
 Thirty-three years later, CP amalgamated with the Kansas City Southern Railway to form Canadian Pacific Kansas City, or CPKC.
 While stricter regulations eventually reduced the speed limit to 79 mph along this stretch, plans are in place as of 2010 to improve the line to support speeds up to 110 mph—modestly faster than historic trains that used the route.